cpuguy83/blog/_posts/2015-09-15-experimenting-with-native-docker-tooling.md

 Using Docker over the last two years has been a wonderful experience.
 It is not always perfect.
 I've certainly had to write new tools (and use other's tools) to deal with a missing or not-fully-baked features for my own needs.
-However, this has served to allowed us to focus at the next level of problems administering systems, be it for local dev envs, production clusters, and everything in between.
+However, this has served to allow us to focus on the next level of problems in administering systems, be it for local dev envs, production clusters, and everything in between.